EuroSeries Adventure Race

-The Masters course of YACS will again be part of Adventure Race Euroseries.
+The Masters course is part of the Adventure Race EuroSeries (ARES).

 This means that we put an honor and big effort into creating an unforgettable adventure and showing some of Denmarks wildest nature.
 Teams will have to navigate remote coastlines, endless moorlands, easyflowing rivers, large fiords, green forests.
 We will use the nature itself to make a harsh race testing team skills to there max.